ckatsulis/Getting-and-Cleaning-Data/README.md

 #### Part 1:
 1. Grep the features vector for "mean" or "std" text
 2. Supply the modified features vector to the columns requirement within the merged data set.
-3. Output this data frame to a csv file
+3. Output this data frame to a tab seperated .txt file
 4. Included in github is the head of this output including 1000 rows of data. (part1_output.head.txt)

 ##### File details: